Create and edit virtual tables that contain data from an external data source

-- Developers can implement plugins to read external data using the Dataverse web services and Plug-in Registration tool.
+- Developers can implement plugins to read, update or delete external data using the Dataverse web services and Plug-in Registration tool.

 - System customizers use Power Apps solution explorer to configure the data source row and create virtual tables that are used to access external data without writing any code.

 - End users work with the rows created by the virtual table to view the data in columns, grids, search results, and Fetch XML-based reports and dashboards.

 Add a data source to use for virtual tables

 Developers create a custom plug-in to use as the data provider for a virtual table.
 Alternatively, you can use the provided OData v4 Data Provider.
 More information: OData v4 Data Provider configuration, requirements, and best practices

 Sign in to Power Apps, and then select Settings > Advanced settings.

 Go to Settings > Administration > Virtual Entity Data Sources.

 On the Select Data Provider dialog box, select from the following data sources, and then select OK.